shearl/http2-spec/README-LargeFrameSize.md

 Large Frame Header
 ------------------
-This proposals adds increases the length field in the frame header to 31 bits.
+This proposals increases the length field in the frame header to 31 bits.

 While it was originally considered to add an optional Large Frame type with